Canada sends troops to help clear Fiona's devastation

 Associated Press

-TORONTO (AP) — The Canadian military mobilized and officials on Sunday tried to assess the scope of devastation of from former Hurricane Fiona, which swept away houses, stripped off roofs and knocked out power across the country’s Atlantic provinces.
+TORONTO (AP) — Hundreds of thousands of people in Atlantic Canada remained without power Sunday and officials tried to assess the scope of devastation from former Hurricane Fiona, which swept away houses, stripped off roofs and blocked roads across the country’s Atlantic provinces.

-After surging north from the Caribbean, Fiona came ashore before dawn Saturday as a post-tropical cyclone, battering Nova Scotia, Prince Edward Island, Newfoundland and Quebec with hurricane-strength winds, heavy rains and huge waves.
+After surging north from the Caribbean, Fiona came ashore before dawn Saturday as a post-tropical cyclone, battering Nova Scotia, Prince Edward Island, Newfoundland and Quebec with hurricane-strength winds, rains and waves.

-Much of the town of 4,000 had been evacuated and Button said officials on Sunday will identify areas where people can safely go back to their homes.
-He asked for patience, noting some residents are showing up at barricades angry and wanting to go to home.

-Government officials across Eastern Canada were assessing the full scope of damage caused by the storm now that the fierce winds have subsided in most places.
-Fiona had moved inland over southeastern Quebec.

-As of Sunday morning, nearly 267,000 Nova Scotia Power customers and more than 82,000 Maritime Electric customers in the province of Prince Edward Island — about 95% of the total — remained in the dark.
+As of Sunday, more than 252,000 Nova Scotia Power customers and over 82,000 Maritime Electric customers in the province of Prince Edward Island — about 95% of the total — remained in the dark.
 So were more than 20,600 homes and businesses in New Brunswick.

 More than 415,000 Nova Scotia Power customers — about 80% in the province of almost 1 million people — had been affected by outages Saturday.